 - It's a Wonderful Life by Frank Capra has the finale showing its protagonist a vision of an alternate world where Bedford Falls becomes transformed into the nightmarish Pottersville, an exploitative run-down Vice City and Urban Hellscape where the independent small-businesses and home-owners of Bedford Falls become impoverished slum dwellers.

 - The Man Who Shot Liberty Valance by John Ford doesn't show gentrification as something done by villains, but he is nonetheless critical of it and sees its benefits as coming with a tragic price.
-It's clear that Shinbone, the lawless town that in the present-day Framing Device has largely not benefited the poor and the oppressed and possibly made their lives worse (the poor white Tom Doniphon, and his Black Best Friend are living in ramshackle circumstances, and Ransom Stoddard condescends to the latter.
+It's clear that Shinbone, the lawless town that in the present-day Framing Device has largely not benefited the poor and the oppressed and possibly made their lives worse.
+(The poor white Tom Doniphon, and his Token Black Friend are living in ramshackle circumstances, and Ransom Stoddard condescends to the latter.
 His own wife, Hailie, laments the loss of the wilderness in favour of an artificial garden, and the death of Tom Doniphon.